The Liquid Injection System (LIS)

 For a broad range of applications

-Fed-batch, pH regulation, induction with IPTG, phage assays, toxicity tests and more
+Fed-batch, gene induction, pH regulation, phage assays, toxicity tests and more

 What is the LIS Drive?

 The Drive is a programmable miniature pump that controls when and how much liquid is fed from the cartridge into the flask.
 You can either program the feeding profile in the Drive manually using the wheel on top of the drive or wirelessly by using the LIS Software.

 Do I have to clean the LIS Drive?

 No, the drive is never in touch with the actual liquid but separated from it by a sterile filter.
 Thus, you can reuse it after every experiment.
 Since the drive contains sensitive electronics, you can not autoclave it.

 What are the minimal and maximal dispensing volumes?

 The minimal dispensing volume is a single drop.
 Depending on the type of liquid, concentration and temperature this volume can vary but is typically 50µl.
 The maximal dispensing volume is limited by the maximal flow rate of the drive, which is 1000µl per minute.

 Under which shaking conditions can I use LIS?